shiva/blog-posts/2007/2007-01-15-hacking-wordpress-an-extended-xml-rpc-api.md

 ---
-layout: post
 title: Hacking Wordpress - An extended XML-RPC API
 tags:
-- Tips & Tricks
+  - 'Tips & Tricks'
+description: Hacking Wordpress - An extended XML-RPC API
+date: '2007-1-15'
 ---

 Having broken my elbow, I have spent the last two weeks typing away with a single hand.
 With nothing much to do, I went about looking at ways to improve the capabilities of blog editors.
 I use BlogDesk for my blogging needs.
 It is a wonderful editor, that let you do all operations provided by MetaWeblog API.
 However I wanted to do more than what was provided there.
 I wanted to add some features for plugins that I used.